• Mon - Fri 08:30 - 18:30

 PMI® does not require PMP® candidates to have the title of ‘Project Manager’, or necessarily work in the ‘Project Management Department’ within an organization.
 Any job title and function is usable in order to qualify for the PMP® examination.

 What is crucial is that PMP® candidates can demonstrate that they were responsible for leading projects.
 A degree holder on Path A will need to prove they have 3 years experience in leading projects.
 SPM or equivalent holders on Path B must prove they have 5 years experience.
-A GAC degree holder on Patch C will require 2 years experience.
+A GAC degree holder on Path C will require 2 years experience.

 To illustrate the point, please see some examples below: